sindresorhus/awesome/readme.md

 # Awesome

-> A very curated list of awesome lists
+> A very well-curated list of awesome lists

 ## Platforms